KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 }
 ```

+{% info %}[Adrian Roselli](https://twitter.com/aardrian/status/1379776239838322689?s=20) rightfully pointed out that this design does not account for a possibly “mixed” (or [“indeterminate” state](https://css-tricks.com/indeterminate-checkboxes/)).
+This is true for sake of simplicity since most checkboxes/toggles do not need such state, but should be considered when needed.{% endinfo %}

 ### Disabled state

 Finally, we can add some custom styles to make a disabled toggle a bit more explicit.